 System Monitoring vs. Application Monitoring

 System monitoring and application monitoring systems sometimes share an intersecting set of “things” they can monitor.
-The fact is that both monitoring approaches have different procedures on how to control.
+The fact is that both monitoring approaches have different procedures on how to control them.

 The following diagram illustrates the system monitoring approach, where a probe connects to a target and queries data using a dedicated protocol supported by the target (e.g., SNMP, WMI, SSH, etc.).